Pronation and supination

 Proximal radioulnar joint

-This is a synovial joint located between the head of the radius and the radial notch of the ulna.
+This is a pivot joint located between the head of the radius and the radial notch of the ulna.
 It is enclosed within the same articular capsule as the elbow (humeroulnar joint).
-The head and neck of the radius sit in the tough fibers of the circular annular ligament, which surrounds them like a collar around a neck.
+The head and neck of the radius sit in the tough fibers of the circular anular ligament, which surrounds them like a collar around a neck.
 The ligament arises from and inserts back onto the radial notch.
 The superior fibers of the ligament blend with the ligaments of the elbow, and the lower fibers contribute to the quadrate ligament.
 The inner ligament is lined with a synovial membrane that ensures smooth action during pronation and supination.
-Superficially, the radial collateral ligament of the elbow supports the annular ligament.
-The quadrate ligament sits distally to the annular ligament to prevent excessive supination and strengthen the link between the head of the radius and the ulna.
+Superficially, the radial collateral ligament of the elbow supports the anular ligament.
+The quadrate ligament sits distally to the anular ligament to prevent excessive supination and strengthen the link between the head of the radius and the ulna.
 Movements at this joint are restricted to supination and pronation.
-Flexion and extension of the elbow occurs at the humeroulnar joint.
+Flexion and extension of the elbow occur at the humeroulnar joint.